arm-sbc/A64-Multimedia-boards/README.md

        /dev/sdd1: UUID="b208c36b-39d5-47b9-b67d-943f4d4798b4" BLOCK_SIZE="4096" TYPE="ext4" PARTUUID="8c4fe090-01"
        copy the PARTUUID and replace in extlinux conf. sudo umount /mnt
-#### Now put sd-card in teh board and power up, the board will boot and it is possible to see teh logs through hdmi.
+#### Now put sd-card in the board and connect 12v DC, the board will boot and it is possible to see the logs through hdmi/console.